 Part of the El Paso Museum of Art’s ongoing series examining the border through art, Clandestino: A Project by Animales de Poder is a follow-up to the 5th Transborder Biennial exhibition, from which Juárez-based Animales de Poder was selected for a solo presentation at the El Paso Museum of Art.
 The Transborder Biennial is a decade-long bi-national collaboration between the El Paso Museum of Art and the Museo de Arte de Ciudad Juárez.
 In 2018, the fifth edition featured artworks by thirty-two border-based artists and collectives living along the two-thousand mile border between the United States and Mexico.
 As a companion project, in 2018 EPMA organized a bi-national convening that brought together over one-hundred artists, academics, journalists, and art-lovers from across the country and the community to consider the next Biennial in 2020, and the future of arts programming on the border.

-Sponsored by El Paso Museum of Art Foundation, Texas Commission on the Arts and El Paso Museums and Cultural Affairs Department.What's Happening
+Sponsored by El Paso Museum of Art Foundation, and El Paso Museums and Cultural Affairs Department.What's Happening